NoahMorse/secure-python-training/README.md

 ## Overview

 In this training, you will learn the basics of Python programming language and how to write secure code.
-We will cover topics such as input validation, secure file handling, secure authentication, and more.
 By the end of this training, you will have the knowledge and skills to develop robust and secure Python applications.

 ## Prerequisites

-To get the most out of this training, it is recommended that you have a basic understanding of programming concepts and some experience with Python.
-Familiarity with secure coding practices is also beneficial but not required.
+You will need to install:

+1. The latest version of Python 3.
+2. Spyder IDE
+3. Git
+4. Chome or Firefox (To run Jupyter Lab)

 ## Contents

 This training module consists of the following sections:

 1. Introduction to Python
-2. Python Syntax and Data Types
+2. Debugging and Error Handling in Spyder
-3. Control Flow and Loops
+3. Automating File and System Operations
-4. Functions and Modules
-5. Input Validation
-6. Secure File Handling
-7. Secure Authentication
+4. Processing Data with Python
+5. Automating API Interactions
-8. Best Practices for Secure Python Development
+6. Best Practices for Secure Python Scripting
+7. Capstone Project

 ## Getting Started

 To begin the training, clone the repository and navigate to the `secure-python-training` directory.
-From there, follow the instructions in the README file to set up your development environment and start learning.

-## Feedback and Support

-If you have any questions or need assistance during the training, please don't hesitate to reach out to our support team.
-We are here to help you succeed.

-Happy coding and stay secure!
+From there, navigate to https://jupyter.org/try-jupyter/lab/ Click the "Upload" button to open the first Jupyter Notebooks file.